sbslee/fuc/README.md

 - **BedFrame** : The BedFrame module is designed for working with BED files.
 For example, it can be used to find the intersection between multiple BED files.
 - **FastqFrame** : The FastqFrame module is designed for working with FASTQ files (both zipped and unzipped).
 - **VcfFrame** : The VcfFrame module is designed for working with VCF files (both zipped and unzipped).
-- **VcfFrameOLD** : The VcfFrame module is designed for working with VCF files (both zipped and unzipped).
 - **common** : The common module is used by other fuc modules such as VcfFrame and BedFrame.
 It also provides many useful methods.

 For getting help on a specific module (e.g. `VcfFrame`):